arnorhs/elskaihluti/README.md

 # Elska Íhluti

-This is the source code for Elska íhluti.
+This is the source code for [https://elskaihluti.pages.dev/](Elska íhluti).

 ## Running